ddeneau/StarcraftRankPrediction/README.md

 After exploring these models with different subsets of relevant player data predictor variables, it seems that they are decent, but not great predictors of a players league rank.
 The multiclass regression model is showing similar testing and training scores, which is a good sign that the model isn't over or underfitting, and is giving accuruate results sometimes.

+For future data collection, that relate to player actions like ActionsPerMinute or NumerOfPACs, and GapBetweenPACs seem to be the most useful at improving the model scores.
+Whereas HoursPerWeek, TotalHours, or Age do not.